 A poorly secured magic circle can cause your work to come undone from the middle.
 I’ve managed to prevent that with my makes by using the triple tuck method to secure it.
-But first, let’s make a magic circle.
+But first, let’s it!

-To start off, twist your yarn in the shape of the number ‘6’ making sure the working yarn is at the top of the ‘6’.
+For your crochet magic circle, start off by twisting your yarn in the shape of the number ‘6’ making sure the working yarn is at the top of the ‘6’.
 Hold where the 2 yarn have intersected.

 Insert your crochet hook into the loop and pull up the working yarn.
 Yarn over and chain 1.
 Work a total of 6 single crochet into the ring.